Comparing Quarterhill (QTRHF) and The Competition

 |2.61

-Quarterhill currently has a consensus target price of $3.63, indicating a potential upside of 77.70%.
-As a group, “Patent owners & lessors” companies have a potential upside of 29.01%.
-Given Quarterhill’s stronger consensus rating and higher possible upside, equities analysts clearly believe Quarterhill is more favorable than its rivals.
+Quarterhill presently has a consensus price target of $3.63, indicating a potential upside of 75.12%.
+As a group, “Patent owners & lessors” companies have a potential upside of 30.71%.
+Given Quarterhill’s stronger consensus rating and higher possible upside, research analysts clearly believe Quarterhill is more favorable than its rivals.

+Quarterhill pays an annual dividend of $0.04 per share and has a dividend yield of 1.9%.
+Quarterhill pays out -23.5% of its earnings in the form of a dividend.
+As a group, “Patent owners & lessors” companies pay a dividend yield of 1.9% and pay out 42.6% of their earnings in the form of a dividend.
+Quarterhill is clearly a better dividend stock than its rivals, given its higher yield and lower payout ratio.

-Quarterhill has a beta of 0.4, meaning that its share price is 60% less volatile than the S&P 500.
-Comparatively, Quarterhill’s rivals have a beta of 1.40, meaning that their average share price is 40% more volatile than the S&P 500.
+Quarterhill has a beta of 0.4, indicating that its stock price is 60% less volatile than the S&P 500.
+Comparatively, Quarterhill’s rivals have a beta of 1.40, indicating that their average stock price is 40% more volatile than the S&P 500.

 Summary